wnuccio/goose-game-kata/README.md

    ```

 ### 7. Prank (Optional Step)
-As a player, when I land on a space occupied by another player, I send him to my previous position so that the game can be more entertaining.
+As a player, when I land on a space occupied by another player, I send him to my previous position so that the gameController can be more entertaining.

 **Scenarios:**
 1. Prank